gnebbia/kb/README-SERVER.md

 ## Starting the server (MacOS and Linux)

-To start the kbAPI server, simply navigate to the  directory containing the server.py module and type
+To start the kbAPI server, simply navigate to the directory containing the `server.py` module and type

 `python3 server.py`

-or, to run it in the background  as a detached process (thus allowing you to log out and have the server running in the background)
+or, to run it in the background as a detached process (thus allowing you to have the server running in the background)

-`nohup python3 server.py &`
+`python3 server.py &`

 ## Starting the server (Windows)